 Levels 6 gymnast training hours

 Most Level 6 gymnasts in the USA are typically between the ages of 9 and 12.
-Level 6 is a lower level in the Junior Olympic Program in the USA and is considered to be a developmental level of gymnastics.
-At this level, gymnasts are learning new skills and improving their technique.
+Level 6 is an optional level in the Development Program in the USA meaning gymnasts are able to choreograph their own routines rather than follow set sequences.

 Levels 2 gymnast training hours

-Level 2 gymnasts are typically between the ages of 5 and 8.
-Level 2 is a beginner level in the Junior Olympic Program in the USA and is considered to be an introductory level of gymnastics.
+Level 2 gymnasts are typically between the ages of 5 and 7.
+Level 2 is Pre Team stage in the Development Program in the USA and is considered to be an introductory level of gymnastics.
 At this level, gymnasts learn basic skills and develop coordination, balance, and strength.

 As with Artistic gymnastics, there are many factors that affect the number of training hours a gymnast can dedicate each week.
 Rhythmic gymnastics is an Olympic discipline therefore the potential rewards of medal glory make this discipline highly competitive.